Goal Kernel Planning: Linearly-Solvable Non-Markovian Policies for Logical Tasks with Goal-Conditioned Options: Appendix

-where $P_{xa}=MW$ is the matrix for the joint distribution $p(x',a'|x,a)$.
-The original non-linear mapping reduces to a linear equation and $z$ can be solved for as the largest eigenvector of $QP_{xa}$.
-We can solve for $z$ by the iterating either (\ref{eq:nonlinear_z}), in the stochastic case, or (\ref{eq:linear2}) in the deterministic case, until convergence.
+and $z$ can be solved for as the principal eigenvector of $QP_{xa}$.
+We can solve for $\mathbf{z}$ by the iterating either (\ref{eq:nonlinear_z}), in the stochastic case, or (\ref{eq:linear2}) in the deterministic case, until convergence.
 Then plug $\mathbf{z}$ into (\ref{eq:pol_derivation}) to obtain the optimal policy.

-\subsection{tLMDP Derivation}
+\subsubsection{TLMDP Derivation}

-The tLMDP only differs in the transition operators and number of cost functions.
+The TLMDP only differs in the transition kernels and number of cost functions.
 Following the same derivation above we will arrive at:

-Following the previous methods for the saLMDP solution derivation, in matrix-vector notation and under deterministic $T_\kappa$ this results in:
+Following the previous methods for the saLMDP solution derivation, in matrix-vector notation and under deterministic $G$ this results in: